Fresno Grizzlies Game Notes vs Rancho Cucamonga

 - Fresno Grizzlies Game Notes vs Rancho Cucamonga - Fresno Grizzlies

-- Giants Score Season-High 15 Runs in Rout of Inland Empire - San Jose Giants
+- Giants Roll to 9-3 Victory over 66ers - San Jose Giants

-- Offense Erupts as Fresno Dismantles Rancho Cucamonga 12-3 - Fresno Grizzlies
+- Grizzlies Rumble Past Quakes 8-4 Behind a Trio of Longballs - Fresno Grizzlies

+- Ports Blank Nuts, Cruise to Fifth Straight Win - Stockton Ports

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.